rolandbaer/list-last-changes/readme.txt

 To include it again set the value to false or remove the custom field completely.

 == Changelog ==

+= 0.6.6 =

+* Bugfix for sorting pages two times but not sorting posts
+* License set to GPLv3 (was mixture of V2 and V3 before)

 = 0.6.5 =